 Welcome to 'C21': The Restaurant That Changed a Law.
 Outdated laws force people with Down syndrome to choose between Medicaid and pursuing a normal career, hindering professional development and making living independently nearly impossible.
 We ideated this experience so that congressmen and senators could see how capable people with Down syndrome can be.
 They can do anything, even open a restaurant.

-NDSS | The Restaurant that Changed a U.S. Law
+The Restaurant that Changed a U.S. Law | Down Syndrome Society

 C21: The Restaurant That Changed a Law